konecnyna/slack-cat/README.md

 | ENDPOINT | This module handling server side  | `createRoutes(data)` |
 | DIALOG | This creates a dialog for a user to interact with  | `createRoutes(app)` `onDialogSubmit(data)` |

+# Dialogs

+There is some more complexities with setting up dialogs in slack [detailed here](https://github.com/konecnyna/slack-cat/wiki/Dialog)

 # Debugging